oskarizu/sample_volt_app/README.md

-# Start your docs here.
+# This is sample app

-# See Volt docs at https://github.com/voltrb/volt/blob/master/Readme.md
+See Volt docs at [Volt docs](https://github.com/voltrb/volt/blob/master/Readme.md)